basarat/basarat.github.io/_sections/0_about.md

 title: About
 ---

 That guy you probably know because you heard something about TypeScript.
+Microsoft MVP.